MicrosoftDocs/office-developer-client-docs.pt-BR/docs/access/desktop-database-reference/openform-macro-action.md

 **Aplica-se ao:** Access 2013, Office 2013

-Você pode usar a ação **AbrirFormulário** para abrir um formulário no modo formulário, modo de design, visualização de impressão ou modo folha de de formulários.
+You can use the **OpenForm** action to open a form in Form view, Design view, Print Preview, or Datasheet view.
 Você pode selecionar a entrada de dados e os modos de janela para o formulário e restringir os registros que o formulário exibe.

-## <a name="setting"></a>Configuração
+## <a name="setting"></a>Setting

-A ação **AbrirFormulário** tem os seguintes argumentos.
+A **ação OpenForm** tem os seguintes argumentos.

 <table>
 <colgroup>